-Introduced by Sen. Bill Hardiman (R) on February 24, 2010, to provide the “template” or “place holder” for a Fiscal Year 2010-2011 Department of Social Services (Welfare) budget.
+Introduced by Sen. Bill Hardiman (R) on February 24, 2010 To provide the “template” or “place holder” for a Fiscal Year 2010-2011 Department of Social Services (Welfare) budget.
 This bill contains no appropriations, but may be amended at a later date to include them.
-Full Text and Analysis.
+Official Text and Analysis.

 Referred to the Senate Appropriations Committee on February 24, 2010

 Reported in the Senate on May 19, 2010 With the recommendation that the substitute (S-1) be adopted and that the bill then pass.

 Substitute offered in the Senate on May 19, 2010 To adopt a version of this budget that expresses the fiscal and policy preferences of the Republican-majority in the Senate on various spending items and programs.
 Among other things the Senate does not provide funding 197 positions eliminated in a previous budget cut, and funds fewer new child protective services workers than recommended by the Governor following a lawsuit settlement.
 Also, the bill prohibits appropriated money from being used to fund the "Michigan Home-Based Child Care Council" or to pay for collecting union dues from independent home day contractors hired by welfare recipients with government money provided for this (the subject of a Mackinac Center lawsuit).
 For more details see analysis from the non-partisan Senate Fiscal Agency.

 The substitute passed by voice vote in the Senate on May 19, 2010

 Amendment offered by Sen. Martha G. Scott (D) on May 19, 2010 To revise details related to the administration of extra child protective services spending and employees to be added under terms of a lawsuit settlement.